hot-glue-for-rails/hot-glue/README.md

 * Automatically reads your models (make them, add relationships, **and** migrate your database before building your scaffolding!)
 * Excellent for CREATE-READ-UPDATE-DELETE (CRUD), lists with pagination
 * Great for prototyping, but you should learn Rails fundamentals first.
-* 'Packaged' with Devise, Kaminari, Rspec, FontAwesome (optional)
+* 'Packaged' with Devise, Kaminari, Rspec
 * Create system specs automatically along with the generated code.
 * Nest your routes model-by-model for built-in poor man's authentication.
 * Throw the scaffolding away when your app is ready to graduate to its next phase.